🚨 Scam Guide · 2026

 📍 Tourist areas citywide, reported near Shinsaibashi

-A Western-looking man approaches you speaking English and introduces himself — often as 'Marc.'
+A Western man in his 30s–40s approaches you in Shinsaibashi or another Osaka tourist zone, introducing himself often as "Marc."
 He explains he's a fellow traveler who lost his wallet and needs to borrow just ¥3,000 to get back to his hotel, promising to repay via PayPal.
-He's been spotted doing this repeatedly throughout Japan for years and is well-documented on travel forums.
+He's been spotted doing this repeatedly throughout Japan for years and is well-documented on travel forums — searching "Marc Japan scam" returns photos of him from multiple cities and dates.
+The PayPal repayment never comes.

 Red Flags